6mea/test/a.-Creating-a-level.md

     Currently only the `.mp3` format is supported.
 If the file does not play correctly in game, please use a file converter to convert the file into the standard MPEG format.

     It is recommended to keep the file size below 3 MB, as larger files take significantly more time to load.
+Also it is **strongly recommended** to make a 30-seconds preview clip that is compressed under 500 KB.

 - **a background image file**